Why Be a Scholar?

 This is accomplished through several components including:

 - Social Gatherings - Whether you enjoy bowling, playing board games, or conversing over a cup of hot tea, meet others like you at events that encourage interaction and taking a break from the rigors of classwork.
-Many of these events are hosted by Scholars on the Scholar Programming & Advisory Council, which is another avenue for Scholars to get involved in the planning and implementation of social opportunities.
+Many of these events are hosted by Scholar Mentors, which is another avenue for Scholars to get involved in the planning and implementation of social opportunities.

 Knowledge and Skills for Lifelong Success